ugbodagadave/Esther/memory-bank/activeContext.md

 - **Portfolio Service Enhancement**: The `suggest_rebalance` function in `PortfolioService` has been enhanced to calculate the `from_amount` in the token's native units, which is a prerequisite for executing rebalance plans.

 ## 3. Next Steps
-1.  **Fix Bugs in Portfolio Performance Tracker**:
-    *   Fix the NLP intent to correctly extract time periods.
-    *   Update the monitoring service to save daily portfolio snapshots.
-    *   Improve the period parsing in the main application.
-2.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.
+1.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.

 ## 4. Active Learnings & Insights
+- Robust input parsing is crucial for a good user experience.
+A simple regex or string matching is often not enough to handle the variety of user inputs.
 - Decimal precision is a critical detail in DeFi applications.
 Hardcoding values is risky; dynamic lookup is essential.
 - Deployment environments (like Render) can have subtle differences from local setups.
 Understanding how WSGI servers like Gunicorn interact with `asyncio` applications is vital for debugging.
 - A stable development environment is a prerequisite for productive feature development.
 It was necessary to pause and fix the deployment before other work could continue.